Harry Potter fans rejoice!

 You do not really see this in the movie but the tension between these three is very high during the third book.
 Don’t get me wrong it’s not like I like seeing drama between friends but I felt like this tension was more realistic.
 I mean these three are 13, do you remember life with friends when you were 13?
 I bet it was filled with some very heated moments.

-They’re each growing up and finding value as things people.
+They’re each growing up and finding value in things people!
 They’re making mistakes and growing from them.
 This book shows this and it also shows the difference in maturity between Hermione and Ron/Harry.
-I didn’t really appreciate this when I was a kid a reading this the first time but as I’ve grown I’ve been able to recognize how outstanding Hermione really is.
+I didn’t really appreciate this when I was a kid and reading this the first time but as I’ve grown I’ve been able to recognize how outstanding Hermione really is.

 Hermione tells a teacher when she realizes that Harry might be in danger after receiving his firebolt.
 She knows that Harry and Ron are going to be mad at her but she is willing to take that risk as long as it keeps Harry safe.